endfront/LayJS/doc/spec.markdown

 **Extra attributes associated with data travel**

-Two attributes are available to each `Level` which contain information of data travelling:
+Three (read-only) attributes are available to the root `Level` which contain information of data travelling:

-- *dataTravelling*
+- $dataTravelling
-  This is boolean specifying `true` if the `Level` is currently data travelling.
+  This is a boolean specifying `true` if there is data travelling.

-- *dataTravellingDelta*
+- $dataTravelDelta
-  This is a number specifying the delta of the data travelling, if the `Level` is data travelling.
+  This is a float (number) specifying the delta of the data travelling.

+- $dataTravelLevel
+  This is the Level where the data travel was initiated from (using dataTravelBegin)

 Example: